-A common question for professionals considering an advanced degree is, is a master’s in statistics worth it?
-For working adults who have to be cognizant of time-management and balance between a full-time job and other commitments, it may be helpful to look at the benefits of obtaining an online masters in statistics.
+A common question for professionals considering an advanced degree is: is a master’s in applied statistics worth it?
+For working adults who have to be cognizant of time-management and balance between a full-time job and other commitments, it may be helpful to look at the benefits of obtaining an online master's in applied statistics.

 With the tremendous growth in the amount and availability of data, now more than ever, most employers are seeking individuals with data backgrounds.
 Employers need people who can not only manage the data but have the capability of analyzing it in a meaningful fashion.
 It isn't enough to train someone who lacks an analytical education in how to operate statistical software packages or business intelligence packages.
 The frequent result of such practice is misapplied analyses, misinterpreted results, and lost opportunities.
 These errors mean the resources spent heading in the wrong direction.